The Ultimate Guide to Iceland's Diamond Circle

 Dettifoss waterfall, found in Vatnajökull National Park, is arguably Europe’s most powerful waterfall, pumping 96,500 gallons of water over its lip every second (—an incredible 193 m³/s flow rate).

-The waterfall is 100 metres in width and cascades 45 metres (150 ft) into the stunning Jökulsárgljúfur canyon, creating a plume of mist so great that, on clear days, is visible from several miles away.
+The waterfall is 100 meters in width and cascades 45 meters (150 ft) into the stunning Jökulsárgljúfur canyon, creating a plume of mist so great that, on clear days, it is visible from several miles away.

-Jökulsárgljúfur canyon (translated to “Glacial-River-Canyon”) is 25 metres in length (80 ft) and was once considered a national park in its own right, though today it makes up the northernmost section of the Vatnajökull National Park.
+Jökulsárgljúfur Canyon (translated to “Glacial-River-Canyon”) is 25 meters in length (80 ft) and was once considered a national park in its own right, though today it makes up the northernmost section of the Vatnajökull National Park.

-The canyon boasts a number of other falls, including Selfoss, Hafragilsfoss and Réttarfoss, and has often been colloquially termed as the Grand Canyon of Iceland.
+The canyon boasts a number of other falls, including SelfossHafragilsfoss, and Réttarfoss, and has often been colloquially termed the Grand Canyon of Iceland.

 Asbyrgi Canyon